 You can view the audit log client certificate only for the appliance that you are logged in to.
+In FMC high availability pairs, you can view the certificate only on the active peer.

 To view audit log certificates on Classic devices, use the system configuration on a 7000/8000 series device's web interface, or the CLI: show audit_cert.